dlwicksell/nodem/README.md

-**NOTE:** The Node.js core worker_thread API, which also allocates threads from the same worker thread pool in libuv, allows complete control of creating and destroying threads, and does not follow the threadpoolSize (which just sets the libuv environment variable 'UV_THREADPOOL_SIZE') set in the Nodem 'open' API.
+**NOTE:** The Node.js core worker_thread API, which also allocates threads from the same worker thread pool in libuv, allows complete control of creating and destroying threads, and does not utilize the threadpoolSize (which just sets the libuv environment variable 'UV_THREADPOOL_SIZE') set in the Nodem 'open' API.

 YottaDB/GT.M changes some settings of its controlling terminal device, and